patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Error validation on submission
 Validation on submission occurs when a user attempts to submit a form.
 In this scenario, the user completes the form in its entirety and the page reloads with any errors detected.

-For validation on submission, supplement field level errors with anor validation on submission, use an [inline alert](/components/alert/design-guidelines#inline-alerts) to make it simple for the user to quickly identify and address areas that need attention.
+For validation on submission, supplement field level errors with an [inline alert](/components/alert/design-guidelines#inline-alerts) to make it simple for the user to quickly identify and address areas that need attention.
 The inline alert should be placed below the form’s header and description, and it should equal the total width of the form.

 <img src="./img/validation-submission.png" alt="Example of errors after validation on submission, including an inline alert at the top, and field level errors" width="794"/>